 Now, insurers can't penalise existing customers in this way.
-But that doesn't mean that you're guaranteed to get a cheaper policy, as more than 1 in 10 (11%) drivers believed to be the case*.
+But that doesn't mean that you're guaranteed to get a cheaper policy.

 This is why it's still worth shopping around.
-Even if your renewal is less than you thought, or is only slightly more than the previous year, there are still savings to be made.
+Even if your renewal isn't as high as you thought, or is only slightly more than the previous year, there are still savings to be made.